nblauch/nblauch.github.io/_pages/about.md

 ---

-I am a 1st-year PhD Student in [Neural Computation](http://compneuro.cmu.edu/) in the [Center for the Neural Basis of Cognition](http://www.cnbc.cmu.edu/) at Carnegie Mellon University.
-I am supervised by Professors [David Plaut](http://www.cnbc.cmu.edu/~plaut/) and [Marlene Behrmann](http://www.cnbc.cmu.edu/~behrmann/) within the [Department of Psychology](https://www.cmu.edu/dietrich/psychology/).
+I am a 2nd-year PhD Student in [Neural Computation](http://compneuro.cmu.edu/) in the [Center for the Neural Basis of Cognition](http://www.cnbc.cmu.edu/) at Carnegie Mellon University.
+I am supervised by Professors [David Plaut](http://www.cnbc.cmu.edu/~plaut/) and [Marlene Behrmann](http://www.cnbc.cmu.edu/~behrmann/) within the [Department of Psychology](https://www.cmu.edu/dietrich/psychology/) and am currently supported by a Carnegie Mellon Neuroscience Institute Presidential Fellowship.

 <p align="center">
+  about
   <img width="300" src="/images/brain.png" alt="Me">
+  me
 </p>

-My overarching research interest is to understand neural mechanisms for perception and cognition through the lens of computation.
-To that end, I combine neuroimaging work aimed at explicating the function of large scale neural systems for perception and cognition, behavioral work exploring the fine-grained details of human perceptual performance, and computational modeling work to explore abstract computational hypotheses as well as to link specific hypotheses about brain mechanisms with behavior.
-One current project involves using deep convolutional neural networks as a testbed for exploring the effects of visual familiarity on a naturalistic face verification task of familiar and unfamiliar exemplars.
-In another project, I am using the feature activation space of a convolutional network to analyze brain representations for objects and scenes in order to understand their functional overlap.
+I am interested in perception and cognition, and more specifically, their neural and computational bases.
+My research combines neuroimaging work aimed at explicating the function of large scale neural systems for perception and cognition, behavioral work exploring the fine-grained details of human perceptual performance, and computational modeling work to interpet empirical results, guide future experiments, and provide formal theoretical framework.

+Some projects I am actively engaged in include:
+- modeling expertise and familiarity effects in visual face and object recognition with convolutional neural networks
+- understanding the functional overlap of object and scene recognition through cross-database validated voxel encoding models
+- examining hemispheric specialization of word and face recognition with a combined neuroimaging and behavioral approach

 <!-- <p align="left">
   <img height="200" src="/images/mountain_selfie.jpeg">